mhyrr/conversationjs/public/data/conversation.md

     - @user2 [2024-03-21T15:45:50Z]: Fair point about selective pressures, but I think we need to be careful about timeframes here.
 Evolution operates over thousands of generations.
 What we're seeing with technology might be better described as rapid cultural adaptation with potential evolutionary implications.

+### MATH!

+- @user1 [2024-03-21T12:30:15]: The mathematical approach to consciousness always struck me as putting the cart before the horse.
+How can we quantify something we can't even properly define?
+IIT makes interesting predictions, but its fundamental axioms seem more like assumptions about the nature of consciousness than derived principles.
+  - @mhyrr [2024-12-10T18:22:31]: BOOM2